• Home

 Why Cervical Screening Matters

+Cervical screening is one of the most effective ways to prevent cervical cancer.
+Research suggests that up to 83% of cervical cancers could be prevented if all eligible women attended their routine smear tests.
 Early detection means cell changes can be treated before they progress — protecting both your health and peace of mind.

 Who Should Have a Smear Test?